Kuaishou announces record 63.9 billion user engagements during the 2020 Spring Festival Gala

 It has been six years since CCTV first adopted the "red envelope" campaign in partnership with internet companies to give out virtual red envelopes during the live broadcast, making interactions via mobile devices an essential supplement to the gala.
 Previous participants include e-commerce giant Alibaba's payment service Alipay, Tencent's messaging app WeChat and search engine Baidu.
 In 2019, Baidu App saw 20.8 billion user engagements during the live broadcasting.

-This year, CCTV joined hands with Kuaishou to create a new way of snatching virtual red envelopes, which is to watch a video and gives it thumbs-ups instead of the traditional approach of looking at images and texts.
+This year, CCTV joined hands with Kuaishou to create a new way of snatching virtual red envelopes, which is to watch a video and give it thumbs-up instead of the traditional approach of looking at images and texts.

 It's been reported that a new virtual gift named "Wuhan, go go go" has been added to the interface of the live broadcasting on Kuaishou.
 People can give out the virtual gifts during the show and all the profits from this virtual gift will be donated to Wuhan Charity Association in the fight against the novel coronavirus.